 - Polish your teeth to remove surface stains and smooth the surfaces of the teeth which makes it more difficult for plaque and tartar to build-up.

 - Evaluate the severity of any signs of gum disease or past periodontal treatments which may require a deep cleaning.

 Enhanced Dental Care will review your dental history to identify any potential issues that require special treatment.

 A cavitron is a dental tool that uses high frequency sound waves to clean teeth.
-These high frequency sound waves vibrate tartar and dirt off your teeth.
-Water then flushes away the bacteria and plaque that build up on your teeth.
+These high frequency sound waves remove plaque, tartar, and bacteria from your teeth and gums.
+Water is then used to flush it all away leaving your teeth clean.

 As time goes by, plaque that is allowed to sit on your teeth eventually hardens into bacteria harboring tartar.
 Tartar reacts with the foods you eat and leads to tooth decay.
 Not only that, the bacteria in tartar can start to smell and is a common cause of bad breath.

 During your dental checkup, we use a special tooth scaling tool that is used to effectively remove the hard build-up of tartar.
 This process is most commonly known as tooth scaling.
 Scaling will remove tartar build-up on the front and back surfaces of your teeth, just above the gum-line.
 Sometimes, we may detect tartar working its way below the gum line.
 In these cases, root planing, also known as a deep cleaning is necessary to remove this tartar from the tooth's root.